 having protests in front of.
 But to this day, St. Pete for Peace

 and others have maintained their right to protest in public space, and

 should the time come where it's worthwhile, protests at Baywalk could

 begin again.
-And as promised, all the city council members,
+And as promised, all the city council members, city

 officials and business community members who hold the Constitution in